Masterquiz/APL-99-Ninety-Nine-APL-Problems/Section 2: Arithmetic.md

 ## Problem 5 (**)

-**Goldbach's conjecture** says that every positive even number greater than 2 is the sum of two prime numbers.
+Goldbach's conjecture says that every positive even number greater than 2 is the sum of two prime numbers.
 E.g. 28 = 5 + 23. <br>
-Write a function to find the two prime numbers that sum up to a given even integer.
+*Write a function to find the two prime numbers that sum up to a given even integer*

-#### Example
 ```
       goldbach 28
 5 23